-We live in the time when tourism is rife, travellers are rampant and thanks to the many social media channels available at the touch of a button, few places stay untouched for long.
-With Instagram at its peak popularity, the second a so-called Influencer posts an image of a tropical paradise, people flock there in their hoards to get a picture perfect square snap of their own.
+We live in a time when tourism is rife, travellers are rampant and thanks to the many social media channels available at the touch of a button, few places stay untouched for long.
+With Instagram at its peak popularity, the second a so-called Influencer posts an image of a tropical paradise, people flock there in their hoards to get a picture-perfect square snap of their own.
 So, it rarely happens that one stumbles upon a hidden haven that is both flawless from start to finish and still relatively undiscovered.
-Enter, Fivelements in Ubud, Bali.
+Enter, Fivelements, a transformative Ubud retreat in Bali.

 The thing that most stood out to me about Fivelements was the exquisite details of the place and how perfectly they created a healing and serene space.
 From naming each of the suites after a Balinese element (mine was Bayu for air) to customised lighting in the bathtub the seven colours of the chakras, to the teak wood bed, Balinese art and basket of fresh fruit.
 It was a balanced fusion of earthiness and indulgence; the juxtaposition to the river; the airiness of the suites combined with the in-room sound system and luxury bed linen.

 Spa Sanctuary on the Banks of the Ayung River

 If you want the mother of all facials, the kind that will trump any previous spa treatment, try the Fivelements Super Food Facial, which will indisputably be two of the best spent hours of your life.
 Like the rest of the resort, the spa was picturesque and serene, and again overlooking the river.